Governmental Accounting Standards Advisory Council

 STRUCTURE OF THE ORGANIZATIONGASAC is an operating arm of the Financial Accounting Foundation, an organization that is independent of any other business or professional organization.
 The Foundation is run by a Board of Trustees who are leaders in the business, accounting, financial, government, and academic communities.

 The Foundation selects the members of GASAC, including the chairman, and broadly oversees its operations.
 The Council is made up of approximately 30 members who represent a broad cross section of the Board’s stakeholders.
-They are appointed for a one-year term and are eligible to be reappointed for three additional one-year terms.
+They are appointed for a two-year term and are eligible to be reappointed for two additional two-year terms.

-THE PROCESSThe GASAC meets three times a year—twice at the GASB’s offices in Norwalk, Connecticut, and once in conjunction with a stakeholder group meeting.
+THE PROCESSThe GASAC meets three times a year—one of which is held in conjunction with a stakeholder group meeting.
 Like the GASB, GASAC is committed to following an open, orderly process that is open to public observation.
-Members of the GASB, its technical director, several members of the GASB’s staff, and a representative from the FAF attend each GASAC meeting.
+Members of the GASB, its director of research and technical activities, members of the GASB’s staff, and a representative from the FAF attend each GASAC meeting.

 ADDITIONAL INFORMATIONThe GASB’s Rules of Procedure describe the operating processes for the GASAC in its mission of advising the GASB.

-For more information about GASAC, contact Dean M. Mead, GASB Research Manager.
+For more information about GASAC, contact Dean M. Mead, GASB Senior Research Manager.